ShaunCurtis/Blazr.VSA/Documents/Monads.md

 ```

 It:

 1. Has a constructor - `new(value)`
 1. A generic method to execute a function with the `Func<T, Monad<TOut>>` pattern: known as a *Manadic Function*.

-Now let'a look at a coding problem that the Monad Pattern helps us solve.
+Now let'a look at a coding problem that the Monad pattern helps us solve.

 ```csharp
 var input = Console.ReadLine();